BryanDebinB12/angular-17-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

+## Prerequisites
+Be sure to have Node.js installed on your machine.
+The Angular CLI requires a minimum Node.js version of v18.13.
+To check your version, run `node -v` in a terminal.

 ## Development server

-Run `ng serve` for a dev server.
+After installing the dependencies via `npm install`, you can run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding